epomatti/azure-sql-security/README.md

 [Row-Level Security][4] is a feature within SQL Server, but has a different mechanism than Column-Level Encryption.

+## Entra ID integration

+This database will be integrated with Entra ID.

 ## Auditing

 Documentation for [audit action groups & actions][5].